mendix/docs/content/howtogeneral/support/troubleshoot-network-issues-for-team-server.md

   > Mendix is aware that the error stated above does not provide any relevant information.
 We are currently working to solve this.

-### 3.1 Download A Team Server Project
+### 3.1 Downloading a Team Server Project

 Being unable to download the Team Server project would indicate that the security configuration of your company network is blocking access to `http://home.mendix.com` and `http://teamserver.sprintr.com/`.
 If this solution does not work, please submit a request with Mendix Support at [support.mendix.com](https://support.mendix.com/).

-## 4 How to Enable Firewall Access to Team Server
+## 4 Enabling Firewall Access to Team Server

 Team Server is implemented using Subversion and the Mendix Modeler uses the HTTPS (TCP) protocol to communicate with that server.
 To access Team Server from within the Modeler the network at your location needs the following settings: